 MOTORCYCLISTS ON THE OLD PACIFIC HIGHWAY

-(from Cowan to Calga) are a major safety issue, especially on Sunday`s after 8.30am.
-To improve road safety the Old Pacific Highway is now a 80k speed limit zone from Cowan to Brooklyn, and a 60k speed limit zone from Mooney Mooney to Calga.
+From Cowan to Calga is a major safety issue, especially on Sunday after 8.30am.
+To improve road safety the Old Pacific Highway is now a 80k speed limit zone from Cowan to Brooklyn, and a 60k speed limit from Mooney Mooney to Calga.

 NORTHSIDE TRAFFIC BLACKSPOTS TO AVOID